aws-samples/aws-iot-greengrass-boto3/README.md

 # Solution Architecture
-By executing steps in a Jupyter notebook  `notebooks/build_and_deploy_coffee_monitoring_solution.ipynb`, you will set up following ressources in your AWS account:
+By executing steps in a Jupyter notebook  `notebooks/build_and_deploy_coffee_monitoring_solution.ipynb`, you will set up following resources in your AWS account:

 ![](images/github_arch.png)

-Following figure provides additional level of detail regarding the resources related to authentication (i.e. X.509 certificates and keys).
+The following figure provides an additional level of detail regarding the resources related to authentication (i.e. X.509 certificates and keys).
 Please consider the webinar recording for an explanation:
 ![](images/github_arch_detail.png)

 \* Please use secure storage for private keys in any non-prototyping environment, considering the following documentation: